LingjunGuo2333/glingjun.github.io/_pages/about.md

 Distributed Semi-smooth Newton Augmented Lagrangian algorithm for high dimensional data
 ------
 In this work, we proposed a distributed semi-smooth second-order algorithm for Lasso loss in high-dimensional data.
 To be specific, different features of data are only known to local workers in a master-worker network, where worker-to-worker communication is prohibited.
 We propose an algorithm using a semi-smooth Newton Augmented Lagrangian method and reach high accuracy in a comparable time.
-Our method converges even faster when applied good initialization points.
+Our method converges even faster when applied with good initialization points.